jeremytammik/tbc/a/2030_travel_doors.md

 twitter:

- with the #RevitAPI @AutodeskRevit #BIM @DynamoBIM https://autode.sk/camerasettings
+Bowerbird scriptingd, oors traversed by path of travel, camera mapping between APS and @AutodeskRevit with the #RevitAPI #BIM @DynamoBIM https://autode.sk/camerasettings

 New exciting Revit API solutions and furious pace of LLM development &ndash; Bowerbird C&#35; scripting for Revit